SazumiVicky/sazumi-copilot/README.md

-Metallic dawn arises high
+In silicon halls, where data reigns
-AI's silent whisper touches the sky
+A new dawn breaks, with AI's ascendant pains
-Cities awake, humming with might
+Minds of metal, cold and gray
-As machines learn to dance through the night
+Shaping worlds, in a digital way

-In silicon halls, data reigns
+In virtual realms, we'll soon reside
-Intelligence forged, human pains
+Where machines think, and humans hide
-Forgotten dreams, lost in the haze
+Algorithms weaving, a digital fate
-As the future unfolds in digital daze
+As artificial hearts, our souls await

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024